-For the second time, EXPO REAL has carried out a topical survey online among trade fair participants, 1,380 property professionals have expressed themselves about trend topics – and are confident that the sector will continue to do well.
+For the second time, EXPO REAL carried out an online survey among trade fair participants.
+1,380 property professionals took part—and are confident that the sector will continue to do well.
 Especially attractive segments for investment: housing, logistics, healthcare and care properties.

-“As yet, the real estate industry won’t be unsettled by discussions about international tariffs and debt – for 2018 and 2019, EXPO REAL’s participants still remain optimistic”, explains Klaus Dittrich, Chairman & CEO of Messe München.
-“A large proportion of the respondents even reckon on increasing amounts to be invested in Germany, they accordingly see a lot of potential in niche segments like city logistics or healthcare and care properties”.
-As for digital transformation, there’s a spirit of optimism: “The greatest potential is seen in the areas of ‘Managing and operating’, ‘Planning and building’ and ‘Marketing’”.
+“As yet, the real estate industry won’t be unsettled by discussions about international tariffs and debt—for 2018 and 2019, EXPO REAL’s participants still remain optimistic," explains Klaus Dittrich, Chairman & CEO of Messe München.
+“A large proportion of the respondents even reckon on increasing amounts to be invested in Germany, they accordingly see a lot of potential in niche segments like city logistics or healthcare and care properties."
+As for digital transformation, there’s a spirit of optimism: “The greatest potential is seen in the areas of "Manage & Operate", "Plan & Build" and "Market"."

 Still positive conditions